-- The total length may be a maximum 24 metres.
+- The total length of a vehicle (load included) may be a maximum of 24 metres.

 - Exception: If the part protruding forward is shorter than 1 metre and it is clearly visible to other road users, it does not need to be marked.

-- Rear protrusion: Mark if the part protrudes by more than 1 metre.
+- Rear protrusion: Must be marked if the load protrudes by more than 1 metre.

 Marking in daylight

-Marking in the dark (or as required by weather conditions)
+Marking in the dark (or if required by weather conditions)

 This is permitted.
-The maximum length of 24 metres is not exceeded and as the load protrudes by 3 and 4 metres respectively, it is marked.
+The maximum length of 24 metres is not exceeded, and, as the load protrudes by 3 and 4 metres, respectively, it has been correctly marked.